 - Fresh Berries (blueberries add anti-oxidants, great color, and fewer calories than other fruits)

-Muddle berries in a shaker, add ice, coconut water, and Soju.
+Muddle mint and berries in a shaker, add ice, coconut water, and Soju.
 Shake for 1 minute, then strain over ice.

 Coconut water is high in electrolytes, low in carbs, and can help regulate digestion.
 Not a bad deal, compared to that 400+ calorie margarita!

-Nama sake is unpasteurized, and instead, micro-filtered.
+Unfiltered sake is unpasteurized, leaving it closer to its natural fermentation state.
 The result is something closer to a ‘raw’ food, in beverage form.
-Less cooking=more benefits for your health.
+Less cooking equals more benefits for your health.

-Muddle mint+cilantro in a shaker with lime juice and agave nectar.
-Divide between two rocks glasses.
+Muddle the mint leaves in a shaker, along with the lime juice and agave nectar.
+Strain over ice between two rocks glasses.
 Add the sake and ice and stir.
-Top with champagne and serve.
+Top with sparkling wine, stir, and serve.

 Ingredient #3: Red wine

 A half a glass of wine a day has long been touted as having great benefits, for the cardiovascular system, the skin (anti-aging benefits of resveratrol!), and much more.
 We like to pair red wine with antioxidant rich pomegranates, like in this adaptation of Bobby Flay’s sangria recipe.